Frequently Asked Questions

 What is Ad Astra ALC?

-Ad Astra is an Agile Learning Center — a space where homeschoolers engage and learn within a supportive, collaborative community.
+Ad Astra is an Agile Learning Center.
+It’s a space where teens can hang out, socialize, play games, and learn within a supportive, collaborative community.
 We focus on curiosity, creativity, and connection.
-We do not have grades or tests.

 Is Ad Astra religious or secular?